Goalsum/TataruBook/docs/commands.md

 When a record in the `postings` table is being deleted, if there is a corresponding record in the `posting_extras` table, that record in the `posting_extras` table will also be deleted.

-If the process fails when deleting an index, then TataruBook performs a **rollback** and the entire db file is restored to the state it was in before this `prune` command was executed, even if other indexes in the CSV file can be deleted successfully.
+If the process fails when deleting an index, then TataruBook performs a **rollback** and the entire DB file is restored to the state it was in before this `prune` command was executed, even if other indexes in the CSV file can be deleted successfully.

 ## execsql